robocorp/robocorp/README.md

 Robocorp stack is hands down the easiest way to give AI agents more capabilities.
 It’s an end-to-end stack supporting every type of connection between AI and your apps and data.
 You are in control where to run the code and everything is built for easiness, security, and scalability.

 - 🔐 **Decouple AI and Actions that touches your data/apps** - Clarity and security with segregation of duties between your AI agent and code that touches your data and apps.
 Build `@action` and use from multiple AI frameworks.
-- 🏎️ **Develop Actions faster with `robocorp` automation libraries** - Robocorp libraries and the Python ecosystem let's you act on anything - from data to API to Browser to Desktops.
+- 🏎️ **Develop Actions faster with `robocorp` automation libraries** - Robocorp libraries and the Python ecosystem lets you act on anything - from data to API to Browser to Desktops.
 - 🕵️ **Observability out of the box** - Log and trace every `@action` run automatically without a single `print` statement.
 - 🤯 **No-pain Python environment management** - Don't do [this](https://xkcd.com/1987/).
 Robocorp manages a full Python environment for your actions with ease.
 - 🚀 **Deploy with zero config and infra** - One step deployment, and you'll be connecting your `@action` to AI apps like Langchain and OpenAI GPTs in seconds.